dotfurther/OpenDiscoverSDK/SdkExamples/WCF/README.md

 ### Example Screen Shots:

 Running the WinForm client SdkAPIWinFormClient.exe will also launch the the WCF console host executable (SdkAPIServiceHost.exe).
 Press "Connect to Service" button to connect to the console app hosted WCF service:

 <img src="Image1.png">

 The console app that hosts the WCF service:

 <img src="Image2.png">

-After connected to service the Winform SdkAPIWinFormClient.exe app works the same way as the OpenDiscoverSDK/SdkSamples/ContentExtraction/ContentExtractionExample.csproj does:
+After connected to service the Winform SdkAPIWinFormClient.exe app works the same way as the OpenDiscoverSDK/SdkSamples/ContentExtraction/ContentExtractionExample.csproj WinForm app:

 <img src="Image3.png">

 ------------------------------------------------------------------------------------------------------------------------